sequentech/ballot-box/README.md

 Local vote encryption set up

-If you want to encrypt votes locally, you must configure these settings in admin/encrypt.sh
+If you want to encrypt votes locally (for testing purposes, see below), you must configure these settings in admin/encrypt.sh

     IVY=/root/.ivy2/cache/